foss-scribe/alashiya/docs/religion/gods-of-alashiya.md

 - **Personality**: Detached yet compassionate, she sees time as an unbreakable flow and holds immense patience.
 - **Domain**: Time, destiny, and the inevitability of fate.

+## Morvath, the Dark Sovereign

+- **Description**: Morvath is a towering figure draped in shadowy robes that seem to absorb light.
+His eyes burn with an otherworldly fire, and his skeletal hands are adorned with rings made of the bones of the damned.
+As the ruler of the underworld, Morvath embodies the darker aspects of death and despair, overseeing the souls that wander in limbo and the demons that serve him.
+- **Domain**: The Underworld and Demonic Realms